TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 the one with highest priority wins.

 .. note::
    The :php:`NodeFactory` uses :php:`$data['renderType']`.
-This has been introduced with Core version 7 in TCA, and a couple of TCA fields actively use this renderType.
+   A couple of TCA fields actively use this renderType.
 However, it is important to understand the renderType is *only* used within the FormEngine and :php:`type` is still a must-have setting for columns fields in TCA.
 Additionally, :php:`type` can *not* be overridden in :php:`columnsOverrides`.
 Basically, :php:`type` specifies how the DataHandler should put data into the database, while :php:`renderType` specifies how a single field is rendered.
 This additionally